- May102015Barbara Schwartz

 Although vintage costume jewelry is the focus of my life and work, I am also a fan of beautiful fine jewelry created in the 1920s through the 1950s, the decades I specialize in.
-(Fine jewelry is jewelry created with precious metals – such as gold or platinum – and precious gemstones – such as diamonds, emeralds, rubies and/or sapphires.)
-Because I recently got to see Sorry, Wrong Number on the big screen (a rare treat!), I decided to write about the stunning jewelry Barbara Stanwyck wore in the film.
+Because I recently got to see Sorry, Wrong Number on the big screen (a rare treat!), I decided to write about the stunning jewelry worn by Barbara Stanwyck in the film.
 The pieces were all designed by William Ruser.
-Before I talk about this talented and well-respected jewelry designer whose name is not well-known today, let me introduce you to the film.
+Before I talk about this talented and well-respected jewelry designer whose name is not well-known today, let me introduce you to the movie.

 Sorry, Wrong Number

 Directed by Anatole Litvak and released in 1948, Sorry, Wrong Number is a suspense thriller starring Barbara Stanwyck as self-centered, overbearing Chicago heiress Leona Stevenson.
 She is spending the summer in a luxury Manhattan apartment with her husband (played by Burt Lancaster), her nurse and several servants.
 Confined to her bed because of a psychosomatic heart condition, Leona is alone in the house when an attempted phone call to her husband instead connects her to a conversation between two men discussing a plan to murder an unnamed woman that evening.